vinayakakv/os-class-linux/03-shell.md

         |-------------------|
         |r|w|x||r|w|x||r|w|x|
         ---------------------
-  - The popular (and dangeours) example is `777`, which gives every permission to everyone.
+  - The popular (and dangerous) example is `777`, which gives every permission to everyone.
 - `chown` is a related command.
 It is used to set the owner of the file.
   - `chown [-R] user:group file`
 - `chgrp` is also there, which just changes the group.